kivikakk/recogedor/README.md

 * ensure unsolicited EXISTS are picked up/check EXISTS races
 * clean shutdown
 * dry-run should evaluate append targets (and everything that implies)
-* compile script to native code/WASM/something.
-You Know You Want To.

 ## install